Crafting the ACLU's First Global Styles: A Proposal for Corner Radii

 Engineer constraints drive design decisions.

-I learned that effective global styles must be within our engineer’s capabilities.
-Instead of proposing a complex solution like dynamic programming for corner radii, I designed a simpler, more practical method for the engineering team.
+I learned that effective global styles must be compatible with engineering capabilities.
+Rather than proposing a complex, dynamic solution, I designed a simpler, more practical method for implementation.

 ©2024 Philip Chao.
 All Rights Reserved